Édouard Philippe: Personal life

 Philippe is married to Édith Chabre, the executive director of the School of Law at Sciences Po.
-They have three children.
+They have three children: Anatole, Léonard, and Sarah.

-Since the middle of the 2010s, Philippe has sported a short beard.
-He is the first prime minister with facial hair since Henri Queuille (prime minister in 1951) and the first one with a full beard since Alexandre Ribot (prime minister last in 1917).
-Furthermore, he is one of a few French prime ministers in the last century (Henri Queuille, Raymond Barre, François Fillon, and Jean-Marc Ayrault) to be older than the president he served under, by an unprecedented seven years.

-While he served as prime minister, Philippe announced that he had vitiligo, a skin disease responsible for the noticeable asymetrical white patch of hair on his beard.
+While he was prime minister, Philippe announced that he had vitiligo, a skin disease responsible for the noticeable asymmetrical white patch of hair on his beard.
 In 2023, he announced that he had alopecia areata.